Illubabor Province: Establishment of imperial administration

 The importance of Gore as a center for invaluable export trade items in Illubabor depended upon smaller markets such as Hurumu, Noppa, Metu and Bure.
 By 1930 each of these markets had a population of about 500 including resident foreign merchants.
 Import trade items to Illubabor were textiles, liquors, sacks, salt, soap, ironware, abujedid, machinery, glass bottles (birrile) and others.
 Exported trade items included ivory, rubber, coffee, and wax.
 Ras Tessema monopolized the ivory trade and controlled it for his own benefits.
 He deployed spies and prohibited any one from engaging in selling and buying of ivory.
 Rubber grew wild in Illubabor, and Gore was the center of the rubber trade.
 This was exported to Europe through the port at Gambela.
 Another important item exported through Gambela was coffee, which was brought there through Gore and Bure.

 For the peasant society of Illubabor, the only means of earning money was to serve as porters of coffee, wax, hides, skins and salt bars between Gore and Gambela through Bure.
 The round trip journey took about eight to ten days.
 Porters were usually cheated of their earnings.
 A porter would carry a load with a certain weight and when he reached his destination, merchants would complain that it was some pounds lighter than what the porter had started with and thus deprived of most of his pay.
-It is important to note that the trade of the area was in the hands of foreigners and immigrants from the highlands and Shewa.
+The trade of the area was in the hands of foreigners and immigrants from the highlands and Shewa.
 Particularly, Ras Tessema and his officials benefited from the trade of the area.
 It is reported that he had frequently led punitive expeditions against the Gimira and captured thousands of slaves for himself and his soldiers.

 After the fall of Haile Selassie, the first Chief-Administrator of the Illubabor Province was Ato Hussein Ismail, a statesman belonging to the Gadabursi clan residing in Ethiopia appointed by the DERG, Tafari Benti.